bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

    - **Model version**: Leave as default
    - **Tokens per minute**: Leave as default

-1. Select **Deploy in Azure AI Foundry** in the bottom-left corner.
+1. Select **Deploy in Microsoft Foundry** in the bottom-left corner.

 1. In the confirmation dialog, select **Deploy** to deploy the model.